everestso/everestso/README.md

 ## Summary Statement

-**An action becomes a bond when it creates vulnerability, reciprocity, and irreversible memory—and contemporary art has spent decades reckoning with the ethical weight of that transformati
+**An action becomes a bond when it creates vulnerability, reciprocity, and irreversible memory—and contemporary art has spent decades reckoning with the ethical weight of that transformation.**

 # Yoko Ono: Brief Overview and Timeline of Artistic Development